5. The Safety Net Scheme

 • full-time students under the age of 25 who are dependent on the person.

-The scheme requires pharmacists, on request by patients, to record the supply of PBS and RPBS items on prescription record forms.
-When a patient reaches the Safety Net threshold within a calendar year, they qualify to receive PBS or RPBS items at a cheaper price or free of charge for the rest of that year.
+The scheme requires pharmacists, approved medical practitioners, or approved hospital authorities, on request by patients, to record the supply of PBS, RPBS, and non-PBS medicines you get from the outpatient pharmacy of a public hospital on a PBS/RPBS Safety Net prescription record form and application for a Safety Net card form (PB240).
+Alternatively, a Prescription Record Form can be generated from the approved suppliers dispensing software on request.
+When a patient reaches the Safety Net threshold within a calendar year, they qualify to receive PBS or RPBS items at a lower price or free of charge for the rest of that year.
 Any applicable special patient contributions, brand premiums or therapeutic group premiums must still be met by the patient.

-The Safety Net threshold is reached by accumulating eligible patient contributions for PBS prescriptions supplied through community pharmacies and private hospitals and for out-patient medication supplied by public hospitals.
+The Safety Net threshold is reached by accumulating eligible patient contributions for PBS prescriptions supplied through community pharmacies, private hospitals, and PBS/RPBS and non-PBS medicines you get from the outpatient pharmacy of a public hospital.

-Pharmaceutical benefits (including authority items) can only be counted towards the Safety Net threshold when prescribed and supplied according to PBS conditions.
-A medicine supplied by a pharmacist not approved to supply pharmaceutical benefits cannot count towards the Safety Net.
+PBS/RPBS benefits (including authority items) can only be counted towards the Safety Net threshold when prescribed and supplied according to PBS conditions.
+A medicine supplied by a community pharmacist not approved to supply PBS benefits cannot count towards the Safety Net.

-Prescriptions for some pharmaceutical items are not eligible for Safety Net benefits if re‑supplied as an ‘early supply’ (i.e. within a specified period after a previous supply of the same or an equivalent item for the same person.
-The patient contribution for an early supply does not count towards the Safety Net threshold (see also details under '4.
-Patient Charges' and '7.
+Prescriptions for some PBS items are not eligible for Safety Net benefits if re‑supplied as an ‘early supply’ (i.e. within a specified period after a previous supply of the same or an equivalent item for the same person.
+The patient contribution for an early supply does not count towards the Safety Net threshold (see also details under 4.
+Patient Charges and 7.
 How Pharmacists Claim Reimbursement').
-Early supply arrangements do not apply to out-patient medications in public hospitals or to any prescriptions originating from a hospital.
+Early supply arrangements do not apply to any prescriptions originating from a hospital (including outpatient medications).

 Safety Net thresholds

 There are two Safety Net thresholds.
 From 1 January 2024 the general patient Safety Net threshold is $1,647.90.
-When a person’s and/or their family's total eligible payments for PBS prescriptions reach this amount, they may apply for a Safety Net concession card and pay the concessional co-payment amount of $7.70 plus any applicable premium for pharmaceutical benefits for the rest of that calendar year.
+When a person’s and/or their family's total eligible payments for PBS and non-PBS public hospital outpatient prescriptions reach this amount, they may apply for a Safety Net concession card and pay the concessional co-payment amount of $7.70 plus any applicable premium for PBS benefits for the rest of that calendar year.

 From 1 January 2024 the concessional Safety Net threshold is $277.20 (this also applies to DVA Gold, White or Orange card holders under the RPBS).
 When a person’s and/or their family's total eligible payments reach this amount, they may apply for a Safety Net entitlement card and may receive pharmaceutical benefits free of charge (except for any applicable premium) for the rest of that calendar year.